The Facts on Fluoride

 Is fluoride free?

 Fluoride occurs naturally in some forms and is naturally found in most water sources.
 Additional fluoride is also added to most public water in Canada.
 Additional fluoride treatments are not free but can be purchased with fluoridated toothpaste and rinses for a low cost as mentioned earlier.
-When receiving fluoride treatments from your dentist, your insurance may cover part of the cost.
-Depending on your insurance, it typically covers one fluoride treatment a year.
-You can check with your insurance provider to find out your plans coverage for fluoride.
+When receiving fluoride treatments from your dentist, your insurance may cover all or part of the cost.
+Depending on your insurance, it typically covers one standard fluoride treatment per year.
+Check with your insurance provider if you have questions about your plan coverage for fluoride.